cpiwong/Complex-System-Simulation/README.md

 df = pd.DataFrame(model.scheduler.history.tolist())
 ```

-To create a visualistion as the gif on the top of this reamde you can run
+To create a visualistion as the gif on the top of this readme you can run

 ```
 from visualise import Visualise